 - Some medications, including beta-blockers, calcium channel blockers, quinine, and some antibiotics

 Diagnosis: The first method of diagnosis is the physical exam and medical history.
-The main indication of myasthenia gravis is weakness that worsens with activity and improves with rest.
+The main indication of myasthenia gravis is a weakness that worsens with activity and improves with rest.
 Tests that the physician may order to confirm a diagnosis include:

 - Edrophonium Test